chrisdotslash/chrisdotslash.github.io/content/contact.md

 title = "Contact Me"
 +++

-Feel free to message me on [LinkedIn](https://www.linkedin.com/in/chriseborowski/).
+Feel free to message me on [LinkedIn ↗](https://www.linkedin.com/in/chriseborowski/).

-You can also find me on [GitHub](https://github.com/chriseborowski).
+You can also find me on [GitHub ↗](https://github.com/chriseborowski).